bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

 }
 ```

-Let's see what those functions exactly mean and what they do.
-When ```co_await``` is called it will first call the ```await_ready()``` function of the awaitable type.
-This is the place where the coroutine can determine if it suspends or not.
-This is done by the return type, when ```true``` is returned it means that the coroutine can continue without suspending.
-When ```false``` is returned the coroutine should be suspended.
-A example for this is cached data, inside the ```await_ready()``` it could be checked if certain data is already cached, when this is the case there is no need to suspend the function, it can be continued directly.

-When ```await_ready()``` determineds that the coroutine must suspend, the compiler will kick in and suspend the coroutine.
-Following this it calls the ```await_suspend``` with the coroutine handle.
-Within this function the coroutine is suspended and we can now kick off any related operation.
-The return value determines the behaviour of the function, when a coroutine handle is returned it will automatically resume that coroutine, this can be the own coroutine handle but also a handle to a different coroutine.
-When nothing is returned the coroutine will be kept in the suspended state.
-It's also possible to do the same as for the ```await_ready()``` function, return a boolean, where ```false``` will resume the coroutine and ```true``` will keep the coroutine suspended.
-Last function is the ```await_resume()```, which should return the result of the awaitable, what the exact return type is depends on the implementation.
-Let's take a look into a simple example and follow the trace of execution.
+`await_ready` is used to check if the coroutine should be suspended or that it can continue, in the context of this function the coroutine is not yet suspended.
+Best way to explain this is to use a example, let's say we need to read data from memory.
+Our coroutine initiates a read to the memory and suspends itself until the data has been fetched.
+But in the case that the data is cached, there is no need to be suspended.
+The coroutine however doesn't have any knowledge about this, it only handles the coroutine state.
+Well here we would need a special `awaitable` which has the knowledge about the reading the data from memory.
+The `await_ready` function can then check if the data which is needed is cached, if this is the case it can return `true` and the coroutine will not be suspended.
+When the data has to be fetched from memory it will return `false` and the coroutine is suspended.

+Next to `await_ready` we have `await_suspend`. `await_suspend` will be called when the coroutine is set into the suspended state.
+It will receive the handle to the coroutine as parameter, with this we can store the handle and resume it later on.
+How to use `await_suspend` depends heavily on the implementation.

+When the coroutine eventually gets resumed, the `await_resume` function will be called just before the resume point.
+This function will then return the result of the `co_await` expression.

+The `awaitable` type is more or less a bridge between system logic and coroutine handle.
+The user can use system events to control the suspending and resuming of the coroutine, all by placing certain logic elements in the `awaitable` type.
+Let's look at a example and see what we mention above.

+Let's add it into our example with some log statements and run the code to see how the execution works.

 ``` C++
 struct awaitable